803951/AdvancedAnimation803951/EcosystemProject/README.md

-#README
+# README

-##Species
+## Species

-Mouse - Mates with opposite sex, moves in random direction, attracted to mates, eats food to survive, takes time to become fertile
+Mouse - Mates with opposite sex, moves in random direction, attracted to mates, eats food to survive, takes time to become fertile.
+Round gray balls are mice